Dartmouth College, Neukom Institute for Computational Science

-Neukom Fellows are interdisciplinary positions for recent Ph.Ds, DMAs, or MFAs whose research interests or practice cuts across traditional disciplinary boundaries, and has some computational component, whether it be a framing concept for intellectual exploration or an explicit part of the work that is pursued.
+Neukom Fellows are interdisciplinary positions for recent Ph.D.s, DMAs, or MFAs whose research interests or practice cuts across traditional disciplinary boundaries, and has some computational component, whether it be a framing concept for intellectual exploration or an explicit part of the work that is pursued.
 The successful candidate should have a history of collaborative work across disciplines, but still show evidence of independence and initiative.
-The Fellowships are two- to three-year appointments, with the third-year extension considered upon request after a review early in the second year.
+The Fellowships are two year appointments, other than standard research trips Neukom Fellows are expected to be in residence.
+Early departure means early cut-off of support.
 Neukom Fellows will be mentored by faculty in two departments at Dartmouth College, take up residence in one department, and will teach one seminar course each year on a subject of their interest.
 Beyond that there are no additional duties.
-Neukom Fellow stipends are $60,000 for 2018-2019.
+Neukom Fellow stipends are $60,000 for 2019-2020.
 Additional funds are available for equipment, travel, and research materials.

-1. Ph.D. in any discipline or (or expected by September 2018), DMA or MFA.
+Requirements: 1.
+Ph.D. in any discipline or (or expected by September 2019), DMA or MFA.
 2. Research interests strongly intersecting theme of computation.
 3. Demonstrated interest in multidisciplinary research.
 4. Evidence of ability to think outside traditional paradigms.

 1) Curriculum vitae (including publications list).

 2) Statement of research interests (max.
 2 pages) including a short description of the research you would like to pursue as a Neukom Fellow.

 3) Description of which departments (and even better, which Dartmouth faculty) you would be interested in working with and why the opportunity to engage with multiple departments would enhance your work.
 Applicants are strongly encouraged to seek out connections with and contact potential Dartmouth mentors as they draft their applications.